-B4.
+B5.
+While the needs identified in B4 will need to be accommodated in development across the Growth Area, the Plan also sets out how development of individual sites in the WHGA can contribute to these aims.
 A number of specific sites in the Growth Area have been proposed for large scale development.
-Three sites (187-199 West End Lane; 156 West End Lane; and the O2 Centre car park) are mentioned in Camden Council's Site Allocations Document (March 2012, draft form).
+Three sites (187-199 West End Lane; 156 West End Lane; and the O2 Centre car park) are included in Camden Council's Site Allocations Document (September 2013).
 Development is also proposed on a number of other sites in the Growth Area, which are likely to be developed in the future.

-B5.
+B6.
 187-199 West End Lane.
-Planning permission has been granted for a large development on this site, consisting of seven blocks of flats between five and 12 storeys high, with around 200 new homes.
+Planning permission was granted in March 2012 for a large development on this site, consisting of seven blocks of flats between five and 12 storeys high, with 198 new homes.
 Significant and widespread concerns have been expressed by local residents and businesses about the height and density of this development and its impact on the area.
 Considerable effort needs to be made to ensure that as much open space is provided as possible at the front of this development, where it meets West End Lane.
-There is also a need to fully integrate a redeveloped West Hampstead Overground station into this development.
+It is important to integrate a redeveloped West Hampstead Overground station into this development.
 It is not clear how West End Lane will cope with the additional traffic generated by this development.
-Although classified as a car free development, when completed, the site has the potential to cause significant traffic problems, which will need to be addressed by a survey of traffic movements to and from the development and in the immediate vicinity.
-Further consideration needs to be given to the pedestrian links from this site to the rest of West Hampstead.
+Although classified as a car free development, when completed, the site has the potential to cause significant traffic problems (particularly due to delivery and servicing vehicles), which will need to be addressed by a survey of traffic movements to and from the development and in the immediate vicinity.
+Further consideration needs to be given to the pedestrian links from this site to the rest of West Hampstead (see Policy 9 and recommendations).

 B6.
 156 West End Lane.
-This site, currently owned by Camden Council, is expected to be sold and redeveloped.
+This site, currently owned by Camden Council, is due to be sold and redeveloped.
 As part of the West Hampstead Growth Area it is expected to provide a significant number of new homes, as well as employment opportunities.
-Any future development of this site needs to provide a mix-used use development, satisfying a range of needs:
+The existing building at the front of the site is considered of poor quality design and not fitting of the immediately adjacent Conservation Area.
+Any redevelopment of this site needs to provide a mixed-use development, satisfying a range of needs: